macluczak/Covid_Sample_app/README.md

 As part of the introduction of clean code, the implementation of a mechanism to prevent the loss of states during screen rotations and the provision of SSoT (Single Source of Truth), applications were implemented within the mvvm architecture pattern

+One of the Features additionally implemented as part of the improvements is the ability to search for data using entering a country, continent or date

 <table>
   <tr>